kirchnerlab/libmgf/README.txt

 the scanner and parser are pre-generated.
 This should in general not be a problem.

-If you run into problems and manage to solve them, please send patches to
+If you run into problems and manage to solve them, please consider contributing your work.
-    Marc Kirchner <firstname.lastname@childrens.harvard.edu>